ESPRI-Mod/synda/sdt/doc/rpm_install.md

 This documents contains instructions to install Synda from RPM package.

-This installation mode is multi-user

-(for single-user installation, use 'installation from source' method)

 ## Requirements

 Synda RPM packages are available for RHEL6 and RHEL7.